-The WVDP has developed a comprehensive monitoring plan that will strictly adhere to during demolition of the MPPB to protect the health and safety of the workforce, surrounding community, and environment.
-Experienced radiological personnel will monitor, provide guidance, and respond immediately to changing conditions to protect the health and safety of the workforce, surrounding community, and environment.
+The WVDP has developed a comprehensive monitoring plan that it will strictly adhere to during deconstruction of the MPPB to protect the health and safety of the workforce, the nearby community, and the environment.
+Experienced radiological personnel will monitor, provide guidance, and respond immediately to changing conditions to ensure the health and safety of the workforce, surrounding community, and environment.

-The WVDP has worked closely with the U.S. Environmental Protection Agency (EPA), U.S. Nuclear Regulatory Commission, local and State agencies, regarding our plans and approaches to demolish the MPPB in an open-air manner.
+The WVDP has worked closely with the U.S. Environmental Protection Agency (EPA), the U.S. Nuclear Regulatory Commission (NRC) as well as local and State agencies regarding our plans and approaches to deconstruct the MPPB in open-air.

 Work procedures include necessary requirements to minimize any potential for contaminant releases from the site, and to maintain compliance with regulatory standards.
-Demolition debris is packaged, shipped, and safely disposed of offsite, at licensed commercial waste disposal facilities.
+Deconstruction debris is packaged, shipped, and safely disposed of offsite, at licensed commercial waste disposal facilities.

-QUARTERLY AMBIENT AIR MONITORING REPORT Third Quarter 2023
+QUARTERLY AMBIENT AIR MONITORING REPORT Third Quarter 2024